 Securities are often purchased at a discount to or at a premium above the instruments' par amount or face value.
-Premiums and discounts related to debt securities classified as available for sale or held to maturity are generally accounted for as yield adjustments over the life of the related security, in accordance with ASC 310-20.
-Premiums and discounts for debt securities classified as trading are not in the scope of ASC 310-20 and are generally considered part of the security's fair value.
+Premiums and discounts on debt securities classified as available for sale or held to maturity are generally accounted for as yield adjustments over the life of the related security, in accordance with ASC 310-20.9 Premiums and discounts on debt securities classified as trading are not in the scope of ASC 310-20 and are generally considered part of the security's fair value.

-ASU 2017-0811 amends the guidance in ASC 310-20 for certain callable debt securities held at a premium.
-The ASU defines a premium as the amount by which the amortized cost basis of the security exceeds the amount repayable at the earliest call date.
-After an entity adopts ASU 2017-08, it must amortize to the earliest call date the premium on purchased debt securities that have explicit noncontingent call features and are callable at a fixed price and on a preset date, unless the entity applies the guidance in ASC 310-20 allowing it to consider estimated prepayments.
-The entity must perform a reassessment at each call date.
-If the call option is not exercised at the earliest call date, the effective yield is reset prospectively.
-That is, after the first call date, the entity amortizes any excess of the amortized cost basis over the next call price to the next call date.
+ASC 310-20 provides guidance for certain callable debt securities held at a premium.
+It defines a premium for these callable debt securities as the amount by which the amortized cost basis of the security exceeds the amount repayable at the earliest call date.
+The premium on purchased debt securities that have explicit, noncontingent call features and are callable at a fixed price and on a preset date should be amortized to the next call date, unless the entity applies the guidance in ASC 310-20 allowing it to consider estimated prepayments.
+The entity should perform a reassessment at each call date.
+If the call option is not exercised at the next call date, the effective yield is reset prospectively.
+That is, after the first call date.
 If there are no other call dates, or if the amortized cost basis does not exceed the next call price, the entity amortizes any excess of the amortized cost basis over par to maturity.
+Discounts should be amortized to maturity (i.e., over the contractual life of the security).